Cultural depictions of Matthew Shepard: Matt Shepard Is a Friend of Mine (2012)

 Matt Shepard Is a Friend of Mine is a 2012 documentary directed by Michele Josue, a former friend of Matthew Shepard, which documents the personal life of Matthew Shepard through interviews with friends and family members.
 In an interview with the Gay Times, Josue commented that Matthew Shepard "became this icon of the LGBT community but in the process he was being stripped away.
 I had this obligation to tell the world what he was like as a human being and share his story in an honest way.
 The only way to do that was to make my film."
 Matt Shepard Is a Friend of Mine premiered simultaneously at both the Mill Valley Film Festival and the Washington National Cathedral on October 4, 2013.

 Poems

 Blood & Tears: Poems for Matthew Shepard (1999)

-An anthology of poemteeds by seventy five poets in tribute to Matthew Shepard.
+An anthology of poems by seventy five poets in tribute to Matthew Shepard.
 The poets include John Ashbery, W. S. Merwin, and Harold Norse: